 Book cover note: How many different covers does this have?
 Is it only two?

 I re-read Harry Potter and the Chamber of Secrets this month.
 Why?
 Because Harry Potter.

 I thought I had read Shatter Me by Tahereh Mafi.
 Turns out, I had read the first and part of the second book, but I didn’t remember a lot of it.
 I’m really glad I went back and re-read the first book.
 Mafi does a great job in balancing insanity in thoughts with the overall feel of the book.
 I love the character development throughout.
 I definitely say read the first book so you can see the greatness in the next books.

 Also, apparently it’s being turned into a TV series!
 I am so intrigued to see how it turns out.

-I also read a comic on my kindle this month, but it really wasn’t worth mentioning in this post.
+I also read a comic on my kindle this month, but it really wasn’t worth mentioning in this month’s wrap up.

 What did you read this month?

 What do you think about books being turned into TV shows?
 Do you prefer it over movies?

 In the mean time, keep calm and stay epic,